BoiseState-AdaptLab/spf-ie/README.md

 Description
 -----------
-This tool generates the [Sparse Polyhedral Framework](https://doi.org/10.1016/j.parco.2016.02.004) representation of C/C++ source code (gathering information from Clang's AST), using IEGenLib to handle the mathematical objects involved.
+This tool generates the [Sparse Polyhedral Framework](https://doi.org/10.1016/j.parco.2016.02.004) representation of C source code (gathering information from Clang's AST), using IEGenLib to handle the mathematical objects involved.
 The eventual goal is to use this representation for optimizing transformations, the results of which can be used to generate more efficient inspector/executor code.
 SPF-IE